Phuketโs Most Important Temple

 Wat Chalong Video

-There are occasional funfairs displaying lots of food, plenty of favourite Thai games and big stage performances.
-It’s always fun, noisy, and entertaining and will undoubtedly give you exciting opportunities to take fun photos and insight into Thai life.
+There are occasional funfairs displaying lots of food, plenty of favourite Thai games, and big-stage performances.
+Itโs always fun, noisy, and entertaining and will undoubtedly give you exciting opportunities to take fun photos and insight into Thai life.

 Inside the Chedi

-The chedi (stupa) of Chalong Temple is built on three floors, so feel free to climb to the top terrace to get a beautiful bird’s view of the entire temple grounds.
+The chedi (stupa) of Chalong Temple is built on three floors, so feel free to climb to the top terrace to get a beautiful bird โs-eye view of the entire temple grounds.
 A few more steps will lead you to a glass display where you can contemplate the fragment of bone.

 Is there a dress code at Wat Chalong?